 State and community programs

-Patient-assistance programs (also called PAPs) are sponsored by companies that make prescription medicine.
+Patient assistance programs (PAPs) are sponsored by companies that make prescription medicine.
 Each company has its own rules about who qualifies for its PAP.
-In many cases, you will need to show that you don’t qualify for private or public health insurance (such as Medicare or Medicaid).
+In many cases, you will need to show that you don’t qualify for private or public health insurance.
+(Public insurance includes Medicare or Medicaid.)
 You may also need to prove that your income is below a certain level.

 Each PAP has its own application process.
-In many cases, your doctor, nurse or social worker will need to apply for you.
+In many cases, your doctor, nurse, or social worker will need to apply for you.
 For some programs, your doctor or nurse can submit an application online.
 For others, the application must be mailed in.
-It’s important to keep in mind that applying for a PAP does not guarantee that you will get your medicine for free or at a lower price.
+Remember that applying for a PAP does not guarantee you will get your medicine for free or at a lower price.

 For more information